 I remember my past life vividly and I never want to forget the pain I felt.
 It’s a daily reminder.
 One that screams at me that I can never let myself slip that far into the darkness again.
 The overwhelming nothingness.

 Yes, it’s nearly 2017 and it’s barely been over a year since my new existence, but when you have lived years of not wanting to live, it seems like an eternity.
 I have lived an eternity.
 I digress.
 You see, I just grew tired of being sad.
 Tamsin was that sad, quiet girl, the one that destroys.
 She had to die.
 So I killed her.
 With a quick five minute online deed poll application and less than £30.
 Easy.
 Before you chuckle, let me get serious.
 Changing the spelling of my name was only significant as a symbol of change.
 The real change, however, was far from easy.
 I had to start life again.
 A new lens.
-But I couldn’t get a new eyes or a new brain and my prescription lenses have remained the same -3 and -3.5 since I was 16.
-No, it wasn’t necessarily a physical death and rebirth.
+But I couldn’t get a set of new eyes or a new brain and my prescription lenses have remained the same -3 and -3.5 since I was 16.
+No, it wasn’t necessarily a physical death or physical rebirth.

 I began to like me more

-Everything about my personality changed, but my fundamental characteristics endured.
+Everything about my mindset changed, but my fundamental characteristics endured.
 My mind was still dark, but I introduced light, I taught myself new ways of thinking and suddenly everything wasn’t so 50 shades of blackish-grey.
 The world had colour.
-Depression still preyed, but I prayed harder, I meditated daily.
+Depression still preyed, but I prayed harder.
+I meditated daily.
 I began to like me more, I began to take care of me more.
 Tamsyn was still a newborn, each day was a learning curve.
 For years, I stayed silent.
 Silent.
 Literally, not a word left my lips for two weeks straight and I don’t think anyone even noticed.
 (Probably an impossible concept to conceive if you know me now, I can’t shut up).
 But who cares?
 Tamsyn developed an “I don’t care attitude” and in the words of many young people out there”FUCK IT“.
 Understand that an ‘I don’t care attitude’ does not necessarily mean that I fail to care about anything, it is just that I refuse to care about people’s reactions too much.
 So I began to speak.
 Mumbled and cautiously at first, till I grew more assured of my words, who I am and what I had to say.
 I yelled my pain.
 I wrote my pain.
 I shared my pain.
 Finally, relief.
 The weight of the world ceased to exist on my shoulders, I could stand up straight and stride down better paths.

 it’s got potential this day